French blockade of the Río de la Plata: Ending of the blockade

-Stir between Britain and France started to increase.
-Lord Sandon made critics to France at the British Parliament on March 19, 1839.
-He said that France was attacking a foreign country just because of not signing a treaty, and that it had toppled Oribe from power without being at war with Uruguay.
+Tensions between Britain and France started to increase.
+Lord Sandon criticized France at the British Parliament on March 19, 1839.
+He said that France was attacking a foreign country just because it did not sign a treaty, and that it had toppled Oribe from power without being at war with Uruguay.
 Mr. Lushington added that the French pretensions were unjustified and would have never been enforced against a country with the means to defend itself.

 Rosas did not wait to be attacked, and ordered Pascual Echagüe to cross the Parana and extend the war into Uruguay.
-The Uruguayan armies split: Rivera returns to defend Montevideo, and Lavalle moves to Entre Ríos alone.
-He called all people to stand against Rosas, despite of colour or political ideas, but he found severe resistance, so he moved to Corrientes to join governor Ferré.
+The Uruguayan armies split: Rivera returned to defend Montevideo, and Lavalle moved to Entre Ríos alone.
+He called all people to stand against Rosas, regardless of color or political ideas, but he found severe resistance, so he moved to Corrientes to join governor Ferré.
 Ferré defeated López, and Rivera defeated Echagüe, leaving Lavalle a clear path towards Buenos Aires.
-However, by that point France had given up the trust on the effectiveness of the blockade, as what was thought to be an easy and short conflict was turning into a long war, without clear security of a final victory.
-The admiral Leblanc was replaced by Dupotet, with new orders to negotiate peace with the Confederation in an honourable way.
+However, by that point France had lost faith in the effectiveness of the blockade, as what was thought to be an easy and short conflict was turning into a long war, without a clear path toward a final victory.
+The admiral Leblanc was replaced by Dupotet, with new orders to negotiate peace with the Confederation in an honorable way.
 Those negotiations would include the British ambassador Mandeville.
-As part of the peace treaty, France requested again the status of "most favoured nation" of the initial request, but allowing a similar status for the Confederation by France.
+As part of the peace treaty, France requested again the status of "most favoured nation" of the initial request, but allowing for a similar status for the Confederation by France.

-As a result, France removed financial support to Lavalle.
-He didn't find help at local towns either, and there was strong desertion in his ranks.
+As a result, France ceased financial support to Lavalle.
+He didn't find help at local towns either, and there was heavy desertion in his ranks.
 Buenos Aires was ready to resist his military attack, but the lack of support forced him to give it up and retire from the battlefield, without starting any battle.
 His army escaped to the north in disorder, and he died in a confusing episode at San Salvador de Jujuy.